 A personal favorite, for both mountain biking and trail running, this nice dirt “road” follows a stream the whole way, before reaching Lake Agnes and the unique, and stunning, Nokhu Crags.
 The trail itself gives you fantastic views of the area, including Cameron Pass.
 In late spring you will likely see wildflowers and maybe even a moose (or two).
 Great for a longer ride with your dog or a (relatively) easy hike since it is road grade aka not very steep.

-\\ The Top Food Stops
+\\ The Top Food Stops in the Poudre Canyon

 Great location, great food, and great live music.
 This icon of Northern Colorado is an excellent spot to hang out during the summer.
 Located right on the Poudre River, you can sit outside and eat your meal and listen to the water rush by (and maybe see a kayaker or two).
 The Mishawaka is located about 40 minutes from Fort Collins.

 Before heading up the Poudre Canyon make sure to stop by this café for some delicious coffee, a bagel sandwich, and maybe some noosa yogurt - the dairy that the coffee shop sits on is where the yummy yogurt is made.
 A personal recommendation is the mocha (the chocolate milk they make there is AMAZING) or a root beer milk latte (yes root beer milk is a thing).

 ME OH MY PIE

 Another must-stop shop, this time in the small town of Laporte, Me Oh My Pie not only serves the namesake dessert, but also all kinds of baked goods, quiches, sandwiches, and if going later in the day (and of course not driving) some alcoholic beverages.
 Fuel up on a nice sugary treat before heading up the canyon.